stone-payments/stoneco-guidelines/frontend/angular/README.md

 ## Routable components

-ui-router provides a mechanism to directly fill in a route view with a component, eliminating the need to define a template and a controller, allowing our routes/features to be directly provided by a component, giving us the chance to have a clean state definition, a true modular approach, and a separation of concerns.
+`ui-router` provides a mechanism to directly `fill in a route view with a component`, eliminating the need to define a template and a controller, allowing our `routes/features to be directly provided by a component`, giving us the chance to have a clean state definition, a true modular approach, and a separation of concerns.

-ui-router also allows to pass resolved properties to component input bindings, giving us the chance to define a clean architecture where the data flow is clearly defined on state resolve process.
+`ui-router` also allows to pass `resolved properties to component input bindings`, giving us the chance to define a `clean architecture where the data flow is clearly defined on state resolve process`.

 Let's suppose that we have a route called 'courses' that needs to fetch some remote data and pass it down to the component.